-- For several years, I manually backed up my pictures to my external hard drive after sorting, deleting, and organizing them.
+- For several years, I manually backed up my pictures to my external hard drive after sorting, deleting, and organizing them with this process.

-- The other downside about iPhoto specifically is it’s weird.
-The files you see in iPhoto aren’t the “real” files.
-If you delete your entire iPhoto library, the files are still stored elsewhere on your computer.
+- The other downside about Apple Photos specifically is it’s weird.
+The files you see in Photos aren’t the “real” files.
+If you delete your entire Photos library, the files are still stored elsewhere on your computer.
 Which can take up a lot of space on your computer.
 You have to remember periodically to find the secret files on your computer and delete them, and it’s a huge hassle.
-(I’m not sure if this is true about the photos app from Apple… I haven’t ever tried it!)
+(It’s possible Apple has fixed this, but I haven’t tried it in years.)

 - In general, if you store pictures on your computer, it’s hard to keep track of them unless you are extremely systematic.
 The files end up in weird places all over your computer, taking up space, and you’re never quite sure whether or not you’ve backed them up.